mridubhatnagar/blogs-backup/ckymh3ivb0pv0tos15logeryd.md

 He wanted me to go abroad for my Master's.
 I personally knew given the financial situation.
 It was not possible.
 Still, every time he used to say "Who has asked you to worry about the money?"

+Days when I lacked confidence or faced rejection.
+He made sure to give support and confidence.
+"It's okay.
+It happens."

 He had one wish - to visit another country.
 And, all this while I kept thinking and planning when I make big in life.
 I'll take my parents and we'll visit a new country.
 The wish is unfulfilled.
 God had some other plans.
 Life has been tough for us.
 And, any kind of travel for relaxation.
 Is a luxury we never had.

 Every time he used to get admitted.
 Maa used to rush to the hospital.
 And, after a couple of days both used to return.
 This time when Maa left.
 She told us to expect 7 days at least.
 None of us knew this time instead of both of them returning home.
 Only 1 returned.